Jknand23/SuiteCRM/data/BeanFactory.php_docs.md

 ## Overview

-BeanFactory is a core factory class that provides centralized creation and management of SugarBean objects throughout SuiteCRM.
+BeanFactory is the central factory class that provides standardized creation and management of SugarBean objects throughout SuiteCRM.
 It implements intelligent caching mechanisms to prevent multiple database retrievals per request and manages memory usage by maintaining a limited cache of recently accessed beans.
+The factory integrates seamlessly with the Link2 relationship system and serves as the primary entry point for all bean instantiation across the application.

+**Key Integration Points:**
+- **Link2 Relationship System**: Provides bean objects for relationship operations via `BeanFactory::getBean()`
+- **SugarBean Base Class**: Instantiates all beans extending the SugarBean base class
+- **RelationshipFactory**: Works with relationship objects that utilize beans created by this factory
+- **Module System**: Integrates with module definitions and custom bean implementations

 ## Database Operations

 ### Primary Bean Retrieval

 #### `getBean($module, $id = null, $params = [], $deleted = true)`
 Retrieves a SugarBean object by ID with caching support.
-This is the primary method for accessing bean objects throughout the system.
+This is the primary method used throughout SuiteCRM, including by Link2 objects for relationship management.

 **Parameters:**
 - `$module` (string): The module name for the bean type
 - `$id` (string, optional): The record ID to retrieve.
 If null, creates new bean
 - `$params` (array): Configuration parameters including 'encode' and 'deleted' flags
 - `$deleted` (bool): Whether to include deleted records

+**Integration with Link2:**
+- Called by `Link2::getBeans()` to instantiate related bean objects
+- Used by relationship classes to create bean instances for relationship operations
+- Provides cached beans to improve relationship loading performance

 **Behavior:**
 - Checks cache first before database retrieval